-People suggested information platforms as there is currently a small cultural offer and low promotion of events.
+People suggested information platforms as there is a lack of cultural experiences and low promotion of events.

 2. Active spaces

 There is a desire for more social spaces and destinations.
 Markets and cafés were popular ideas to bring people together and activate the area.